smudge/decks/railsconf-2022/slides.md

 Like, the ability to step up in front of an audience, and show off a live version of your product.
 Like, reliably.
 And repeatably.
 And consistently.

-Because the last thing you want is to get up there, and for something to go wrong.
+Because the last thing you want is to get up there, and for something to go horribly wrong, or even a little wrong.
 -->

 ---